kirilllzaitsev/kirilllzaitsev.github.io/index.md

 layout: home
 ---

 Welcome to my blog!

-I'm Kirill Zaitsev, a Computer Science Master's student working with machine learning and big data systems.
+I'm Kirill Zaitsev, a CS Master's student and a software engineer with a background in machine learning and data engineering interested in building data-driven systems.
+Computer vision in its various forms is what I'm most excited about.
+Currently, I am focusing on the challenge of depth estimation, working on problems of monocular depth estimation and depth completion.

-I hold certifications as a Solutions Architect Professional (AWS), Professional Machine Learning Engineer (Google Cloud), and (ex-) Data Engineer (Google Cloud).
-Additionally, I have expertise in Kubernetes and Tensorflow development.
 You can find more information about my professional background on my [Linkedin page](https://www.linkedin.com/in/kirill-zaitsev-/).

-This platform serves as a showcase for different projects and endeavors I've undertaken as both a software engineer and a student of the CS track.
-I would love to have a discussion and hear your feedback via Linkedin.
+Also, I would love to have a discussion or hear your feedback via Linkedin.

-Prior to launching this blog, I shared a series of articles on Medium.
-Feel free to explore them by following [this link]((https://medium.com/codex/building-a-data-engineering-project-part-1-from-idea-to-design-67f398148a52)).
+Prior to launching this blog, I created a series of articles on Medium.
+Follow [this link]((https://medium.com/codex/building-a-data-engineering-project-part-1-from-idea-to-design-67f398148a52)) to read more.